SadeeshaPerera/shopping_mall_application/README.md

 # ShoppingMate -- Shopping Mall Application

-This is a mobile application designed to streamline the process of maaging shopping mall operations.
+This is a mobile application designed to streamline the process of managing shopping mall operations.

 ## Main Features
 1. Health and Safety Monitoring